What you get out of this

 If your business model is subscription-driven, you could have a landing page for subscriptions.
 Pipcorn does a nice job of outlining the benefits of their subscription plan—a discount on every order, quick cancellation, SMS order management, customization—on a page geared toward subscription conversions.

-Another option: Offer group discounts on subscriptions, using an app like Skio.
+Another option: Offer group discounts on subscriptions, using a Shopify app like Skio.
 Think of group discounts like Spotify family plans.
 Users get a discount (say, $5 off every order) for joining your subscription together.
 This is a mechanism for both growth and retention:

 - Growth: Prospects will pull in family and friends who otherwise wouldn’t buy from you.